kg583/5MAT/6MAT/README.md

 ```

 #### `CASES { ... }`
-Conditionally execute blocks based on the value of `$n`, where `n` characters are read to test against a string of length `n`.
+Conditionally execute blocks based on the value of `?n`, where `n` characters are read to test against a string of length `n`.
 If a test would read past the end of the tape, crash.
 ```
 CASES {
     "FOO" { ... }